peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

-its NS hostnames, MUST ascertain that queries are made against all (reachable) nameservers listed in the Child's delegation from the Parent, and ensure that each key referenced in any of the received answers is also referenced in all other received responses.
+its NS hostnames, MUST ascertain that queries are made against all (reachable) nameservers listed in the Child's delegation from the Parent, and ensure that each key referenced in any of the received answers is also referenced in all other received responses, or that responses consistently indicate a request for removal of the entire DS RRset ([@!RFC8078], Section 6).

 In other words, CDS/CDNSKEY records at the Child zone apex must be fetched directly from each (reachable) authoritative server as